-Nature Trail 1 WINTER WILDFOWL.
-Large numbers of wildfowl travel here from northern Europe each year to spend their winter in the Nene Valley.
+- of wildfowl travel here from northern Europe each year to spend their winter in the Nene Valley.
 Teal, wigeon, pochard and tufted duck are all common, with smaller numbers of goldeneye and shoveler.
-They are joined by hundreds of golden plover and lapwing which use the low-lying islands as a safe roost, feeding out on nearby fields.
-2 ALDERS AND FINCHES.
-During the winter months, small flocks of siskin can often be found feeding high in the trees on alder cones.
-The male is a particularly handsome finch, bright yellow beneath, green above and with a black cap and chin.
-3 GRAVEL ISLANDS.
-The low-lying islands are home to nesting common terns, oystercatcher and ringed plovers during the summer.
-These three species are more normally thought of as coastal birds, nesting on shingle beaches, but have moved inland in recent decades as gravel excavation has resulted in similar conditions.
-TREE SPARROWS.
-Tree sparrows are a particular speciality of this reserve.
-The mature hedgerow that runs along the eastern edge of the reserve is home to the largest breeding colony in Northamptonshire, and the birds can be seen throughout the year from the Charles Towler hide, visiting the feeding station.
-5 KIM'S CORNER.
+They are joined by hundreds of golden plover and lapwing which use the low lying islands as a safe roost, feeding out on nearby fields. - 2 ALDERS AND FINCHES.
+During the winter months, small flocks of siskin can often by found feeding high in the trees on alder cones.
+The male is a particularly handsome finch, bright yellow beneath, green above and with a black cap and chin. - islands are home to nesting common terns, oystercatcher and ringed plovers during the summer.
+These three species are more normally thought of as coastal birds, nesting on shingle beaches, but have moved inland in recent decades as gravel excavation has resulted in similar conditions. - KIM'S CORNER.
 At the northernmost point of the reserve, Kim's Corner is a fragment of species-rich neutral grassland, once widespread in the Nene Valley but now only found at a handful of sites.
-At its best during the summer, look out for great burnet, lady's bedstraw and bird's-foot trefoil.
-6 OTTER.
-Otters are a rare but regular visitor to the reserve as they increase in numbers throughout the Nene Valley.
-Their tracks and signs are regularly found along the river, but to catch a glimpse of the animal itself requires luck.
-BIRDS OF PREY.
+At its best during the summer, look out for great burnet, lady's bedstraw and bird's-foot trefoil. - otters are a rare but regular visitor to the reserve as they increase in numbers throughout the Nene Valley.
+Their tracks and signs are regularly found along the river, but to catch a glimpse of the animal itself requires luck. - 6 BIRDS OF PREY.
 When all the birds on the reserve panic, look upwards.
 They may have been spooked by a hunting peregrine.
 This large falcon winters here, feeding on the wildfowl that make the valley so special.
 In the summer, the peregrine is replaced by its smaller cousin, the hobby.
-This sleek little falcon with its rusty red thighs specializes in hunting dragonflies and hirundines (swallows and martins).
-8 BUTTERFLIES.
+This sleek little falcon with its rusty red thighs specializes in hunting dragonflies and hirundines (swallows and martins). - BUTTERFLIES.
 Warm sheltered spots are good places to watch for butterflies.
 During the spring, look out for the bright yellow brimstone and the dainty orange-tip.
 Later in the summer, common blue and brown argus may be found.
-In some years large numbers of painted lady may be seen, a real long distance traveller of the butterfly world, flying here every summer from North Africa!
-9 DRAGONFLIES.
+In some years large numbers of painted lady may be seen, a real long distance traveller of the butterfly world, flying here every summer from North Africa! - DRAGONFLIES.
 During the high summer, the air can be alive with dragonflies: 16 species of dragonflies and damselflies have been recorded here.
 During June, check the reedy margins of Marigold Pond for the hairy dragonfly, a species that first colonized the county in the later 1990s.
 Around the main lake, watch for the powder-blue black-tailed skimmer flying low over the water, a favourite food for the hobby.
-Check floating lily pads for the aptly-named red-eyed damselfly.
+Check floating lily pads for the aptly named redeyed damselfly.
 Sheltered hedgerows are a favourite hunting ground for the migrant hawker in the later summer.